 Medical Care

-Survivors have three medical options 5 days following a sexual assault:
+Survivors of any gender typically have three medical options following a sexual assault:

 Requires a police report